• Skip to primary navigation

 Delighting in Simple Pleasures

 Ensuring we took it easy the rest of the afternoon was made even easier by Hotel Quelle.
-A traditional bread baking demonstration was on the activities calendar.
+A traditional bread-baking demonstration was on the activities calendar.
 Watching bread bake was the exact speed we were looking for.

 The demonstration took place next to the hotel’s outdoor infinity sport pool.
 Just the sight of the sun glimmering off its cerulean water enlivened us a bit.
 We made plans for a dip immediately after our Tyrolean bread baking lesson.

-While making bread is a simple joy itself, the real fun was in watching youngsters roll and knead the sticky dough into semblances of loaves.
+While making bread is a simple joy in itself, the real fun was in watching youngsters roll and knead the sticky dough into semblances of loaves.
 The kids were transfixed by the whole process.
 We were too once the opening of the outdoor oven swallowed our creations.
 Medieval in size and manner, the oven had to be a former resident of one of the castles we passed on the way to the hotel.

 The St. Christopher Chapel of Hotel Quelle